 The Company, on an annual basis, determines whether or not a Director is independent, taking into account the definition of an independent director in the Code.
 In doing so, the Board considers whether there are relationships or circumstances that affect a Director's judgment, taking into account the views of the NC.
-For FY2015, the NC has assessed the independence of each Director and considers that each of Mr Chee Teck Kwong Patrick and Mr Teo Woon Keng John is, and continues to be, independent.
+For FY2016, the NC has assessed the independence of each Director and considers that each of Mr Chee Teck Kwong Patrick and Mr Teo Woon Keng John is, and continues to be, independent.
 Each member of the NC has abstained from the deliberations in respect of the assessment on his own independence.

 The Independent Directors have confirmed that they do not have any relationship with the Group, its related companies, its 10% shareholders or its officers that could interfere or be reasonably perceived to interfere with the exercise of their independent business judgment.
-Further, for FY2015, there are no Independent Directors who has served on the Board for a period exceeding nine years.